|Rewards Rating:||3.7 / 5|

 Earning the Companion Pass

-The best part?
-The Companion Pass is valid for the remainder of the year in which it’s earned, plus the entire following year – so even if it takes you until December to earn 110,000 points, the pass itself is valid for well beyond the year’s last remaining month.
-As a new Southwest Plus cardholder, you’ll be over halfway there right off the bat, thanks to the current sign-up bonus of up to 60,000 points.
+Currently, you’ll need to accrue 110,000 points in a calendar year to qualify for a Companion Pass, but starting January 1, 2020, you’ll need to earn 125,000 points to qualify.
+Luckily, the Companion Pass is valid for the remainder of the year in which it’s earned, plus the entire following year – so even if it takes you until December to earn 125,000 points, the pass itself is valid for well beyond the year’s last remaining month.
+As a new Southwest Plus cardholder, you’ll be almost halfway there right off the bat, thanks to the current sign-up bonus of up to 60,000 points.

 You can also earn 10,000 bonus referral points (up to 50,000 points annually) for each friend or family member who is approved for a Southwest card – all you have to do is log into your Chase account to obtain a Refer-a-Friend link.
 In addition, every purchase you make with the card will accelerate your points earnings, especially when you take advantage of the Southwest Rapid Rewards Dining program and Rapid Rewards shopping portal.